andrewyewcy/andrewyewcy.github.io/_posts/2023-05-23-bixi-web-scraping.md

     Response status code: 200, status: OK

-Then, we can use the "text" method on the response object to visually examine the contents of the response.
+Next, we can use the "text" method on the response object to visually examine the contents of the response.
 It was expected to receive a large text blob containing all the elements of the provided website.
 To avoid the notebook from becoming too long, only the first 100 characters of the response were displayed below.

 ```python